 So we head to the beach and the entire cast are there, cue Doris Day bursting into song (at least twice), some serious flirting from the plumber, and all the women – apart from Aunt Jessie – making furtive cow eyes at Mr Burke.
-Cue more Gig screen time… sorry Doris (repeats this is a Doris Day not a Gig Young blogathon in head).
+Cue more Gig screen time… sorry Doris (repeats this is a Doris Day not a Gig Young blogathon in my head).

 But he’s only got eyes for Laurie.
 He even gives Laurie a bracelet – despite the fact that Amy is dutifully sewing for him and Fran’s obviously delaying the June wedding in the hope of him.
 It appears by the end of the night Laurie’s got the Gig.. so to speak.
 (Bloody sisters!
 I’ll admit I was rooting for the lovelorn Amy here!!!).

 Then one day, fate becomes tangled and twisted… as enters ol’ blue eyes as Barney Sloane (Frank Sinatra) to help Alex rearrange his music.
 A complete contrast in personality to the lovely Burke, but Sloane sings and plays the piano (which Burke doesn’t).
 Where Burke is charming, Sloane seems distant.
 Where Burke’s miserable and loves being with the Tuttles, Sloane’s a loner.

-With Laurie taking more than a passing fancy with him, because she sees him as a bit of an enigma.
+With Laurie taking more than a passing fancy to him because she sees him as a bit of an enigma.
 Albeit a cynical one.
 Sloane opens up to Laurie and plays and sings a musical number or two, thus confirming he’s got hidden depths.
 Sloane falls for Laurie.. proclaiming his love for her.
-This after he burbles on about being a man who hopes to shape his own destiny etc.
+This is after he burbles on about being a man who hopes to shape his own destiny etc.